samkatt/gbapomdp/README.md

 ## Development

-* static analysis & formatting: Run `make static_analyse` in root and check whether the code is formatted correctly
+* static analysis & formatting: Run `make static_analyse` in root and check whether the code follows some basic rules
-* testing: Run `python setup.py test` in root and check that all pass
+* testing: Run `make test` in root and check that all pass

 ### TODO